Revenue’s New Enhanced Reporting Requirements for Expenses in Ireland

 Did you know that Irish employers are now required to report details to Revenue when they reimburse employees and/or directors for travel and subsistence expenses?

 The Enhanced Reporting Requirements (ERR) is a significant update introduced by the Finance Act of 2022 under Section 897C.
 ERR came into effect on 1st January, 2024 and details increased obligations for reporting expenses to Revenue using the Revenue Online Service (ROS).
+A grace period to allow businesses to adjust to this new reporting burden was extended from June 2024 to December 2024, due to the level and real-time nature of reporting now required.

 These regulations are a continuation of Revenue's PAYE Modernisation initiative, which started in 2019, designed to enhance the transparency and compliance of the tax system and enable Revenue to effectively monitor and audit the provision of tax-free benefits and payments.